pygfx/pygfx/docs/reference.rst

 .. from .resources import *
-.. from .objects import *
-.. from .geometries import *
-.. from .materials import *
 .. from .cameras import *
-.. from .helpers import *
 .. from .controllers import *

 .. from .renderers import *